astronoray/academic-site/content/authors/admin/_index.md

   url: https://www.astronomy.case.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include galaxy evolution, star formation, satellite galaxies, and nebular diagnostics.
+bio: I'm a budding scientist and amateur photographer raised in Georgia and living in Ohio.
+My research interests include galaxy evolution, star formation, satellite galaxies, and nebular diagnostics.

 # Interests to show in About widget
 interests: